-If you ask a business to name customer touchpoints, they will probably list things like customer service call centers, web sites, and billboards.
+If you ask a business to name customer touchpoints, they will probably list things like customer service call centers, websites, and billboards.
 What would happen if you asked a customer about their touchpoints with a business?
 They might say things like they did a web search to fulfill a need, they needed clarification before they used online chat, or they had a problem and looked for customer service.
 While a touchpoint is any interaction point between the customer and your brand, it’s important not to get touchpoint confused with channels.
 For example, while online could be a channel, an online chat could be a touchpoint.

 Touchpoints are also more than just transactional moments; they are critical interactions within the customer journey that ultimately leads to loyalty or defection.
 It usually takes a number of touchpoints for a customer to progress down the buyer’s journey.
 The customer needs to be nurtured, trust you, and finally try what you have to offer.
-The potential for customer touchpoint is greater than ever before, and that makes it essential for businesses to take a comprehensive and thorough inventory of their customer’s touchpoints.
+The potential for customer touchpoints is greater than ever before, and that makes it essential for businesses to take a comprehensive and thorough inventory of their customer’s touchpoints.
 Companies can improve their customer experience by understanding the different types of touchpoints and making sure you don’t miss any critical customer touchpoints.

 Types of Touchpoints